 Uploading your historical sales data

-Once you are sure that your file containing your sales data has been correctly formatted as described above, you should upload it through the Predict Dashboard.
+Once you are sure that your file containing your sales data has been correctly formatted as described above, you should upload it through the Data Sources page.
 It is safe to submit the same file multiple times, as this will not result in duplicate data.

 You can also use the API for the initial upload (see below), but a manual upload is the preferred approach to uploading historical sales data during the onboarding process, as it allows you to validate the file and correct any errors straight away.
 Proceed as follows: